DIFC

 • A party may also seek to transfer an existing foundation into DIFC from another jurisdiction (Continued Foundation).

-An LTD or PLC, may be established in the DIFC by one or more natural persons or body corporates (jointly referred to as “Persons”).
+An LTD or PLC, may be established in DIFC by one or more natural persons or body corporates (jointly referred to as “Persons”).
 LLPs, GPs and LPs may be established by two or more Persons (provided that in the case of an LLP, a natural person is the “designated member” of the LLP).

 The Recognised Company may only be set up by another corporate entity, while the Recognised Partnerships may only be set up by other existing partnerships.

-While PLCs, LTDs, LLPs, LPs, NPIOs and Foundations are "incorporated" entities, having separate and independent legal status from their incorporator(s), the Recognised Companies, and Recognised Companies, Recognised Foundations and Recognised NPIOs are "registered" entities and, as such, are a mere extension (and, for purposes of legal authority and liability, is an inseparable part) of the foreign-incorporated company/partnership through whose head office it is registered in the DIFC.
+While PLCs, LTDs, LLPs, LPs, NPIOs and Foundations are "incorporated" entities, having separate and independent legal status from their incorporator(s), the Recognised Companies, and Recognised Companies, Recognised Foundations and Recognised NPIOs are "registered" entities and, as such, are a mere extension (and, for purposes of legal authority and liability, is an inseparable part) of the foreign-incorporated company/partnership through whose head office it is registered in DIFC.

-A transfer of incorporation of a company, once completed, has the effect of establishing the transferred company in the DIFC as if it were incorporated under the Companies Law.
+A transfer of incorporation of a company, once completed, has the effect of establishing the transferred company in DIFC as if it were incorporated under the Companies Law.

 • Upon the establishment of an LTD, LLC, LLP or LP, the ROC issues to the incorporator(s) a "Certificate of Incorporation".